 With protein being the macronutrient of interest in the media recently, I thought I would provide some additional information on the various types of protein and their utilization when ingested.
-Although this post is not all-inclusive, I will touch on main points of interest that I feel are important to the general public.
+Although this post is not all-inclusive, I will touch on the main points of interest that I feel are important to the general public.

 After a protein-containing food is ingested, it is broken down into individual amino acids in the stomach and small intestine.
 These amino acids are subsequently reassembled into proteins used by our body through protein synthesis.
-This is a gross simplification, but gives enough context for those who do not have a scientific background.
+This is a gross simplification but gives enough context for those who do not have a scientific background.

 For more posts on hot nutrition topics, please be sure to come back to the BeElite Blog.